silvacms/documentation/source/silva/extension/index.rst

 In order to make a Silva extension it needs to be a Zope product.
 A Zope product consists of the following:

-- The product is a directory (with optional sub-directories and files).
+- The product is a directory (this can include sub-directories and files).

-- The product has a file called ``__init__.py`` in the root directory.
-This file can be empty, but the advice is to put at least a Python comment line in it (``#``), as some systems do not like completely empty files.
+- The product must have a file called ``__init__.py`` in the root directory.
+This file can be empty, but we advise to at least place the Python comment ``#`` at the top of the page, because some systems do not lik empty files.

 - The product directory is installed in a place that Zope looks for products, such as the Zope instance's ``Products`` directory.
 If you